adamiBs/vscode-terraform-live-graph/README.md

 ## Issues and Contributions

-If you encounter any issues or have any suggestions for improvements, please open an issue on the GitHub repository.
+If you encounter any issues or have any suggestions for improvements, please [open an issue](https://github.com/adamiBs/vscode-terraform-live-graph/issues/new/choose) on the GitHub repository.

-If you would like to contribute to the development of this extension, please fork the repository and submit a pull request.
+If you would like to contribute to the development of this extension, please [follow the instructions here](./CONTRIBUTING.md).

 ## License